Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 console.log(reverseString("hello")); // Output: "olleh"
 ```

+### Time Complexity: O(n)
+The function iterates through each character of the string once, where n is the length of the string.

 ##### Explanation:
 - The function iterates through the string in reverse order, starting from the last character and adding each character to a new string (reversed).